euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 Weak References
 ---------------

-Supporting the ``PyWeakRef``-builtin type in JyNI is not as complicated as garbage collection, but still a notably involved task.
-This is mainly due to consistency-requirements that are not trivial to fulfill.
+Supporting the ``PyWeakRef`` built-in type in JyNI is not as complicated as garbage collection, but still a notably involved task.
+This is mainly due to consistency requirements that are not trivial to fulfill.

 - If a Jython weakref-object is handed to native side, this shall be converted to a CPython weakref-object and vice versa.
-- If native code evaluates a native weakref, it shall return the exactly same referent-PyObject that would have been created if the Java-pendant (if one exists) was evaluated and the result was handed to native side.
-And vice versa.
+- If native code evaluates a native weakref, it shall return exactly the same referent-PyObject that would have been created if the Java-pendant (if one exists) was evaluated and the result was handed to native side; also vice versa.
 - If a Jython weak reference is cleared, its native pendant shall be cleared either.
   Still, none of them shall be cleared as long as its referent is still alive.
-- This implies that even if a Jython referent-PyObject was deleted (can happen in mirror-mode) Jython weakref-objects stay alive as long as the native pendant of the referent is alive.
+- This implies that even if a Jython referent-PyObject was deleted (can happen in mirror-case) Jython weakref-objects stay alive as long as the native pendant of the referent is alive.
   If evaluated, such a Jython weakref-object retrieves the Jython referent by converting the native referent.